P2GX/beacon-api/docs/implementation_guide.md

 from typing import Annotated
 from fastapi import Depends

-from fast_beacon.services.base import (
+from beacon_api.services.base import (
     IndividualService,
     BiosampleService,
     # ... other services
 )
-from fast_beacon.services.implementations import (
+from beacon_api.services.implementations import (
     PostgresIndividualService,
     PostgresBiosampleService,
     # ... other implementations